0x8100/qemacs/README.md

 > **NOTE**
 >
 >  This branch contains some personal modifications.
->  Changes added by https://github.com/0x8100 are
->  distributed under the MIT License.
+>  Changes added are distributed under the MIT License.

 # Quick Emacs (QEmacs)